hKaspy/joystick-linux/README.md

 ### `update`

-Emitted on each button press or exis value change.
+Emitted on each button press or axis value change.

 ```js
 stick.on("update", (data) => console.log(data));